On the linear transformation between inertial frames: Proof of linear transformation

 From the last two lines of Eq. \eref{eq6}, we find that the function $g$ satisfies the equation

 If $u'=u-v$, then we get the addition of velocities in Newtonian mechanics and we can derive the Galileo transformation.
 This is in conflict with the principle of the constancy of the speed of light, so it can be excluded, i.e., $u'\neq u-v$.
-The solution to Eq. \eref{eq7} is
+Similar to the solution of Eq. \eref{ft}, Eq. \eref{eq7} can be written as